robertmuth/Cwerg/FrontEndDocs/ast.md

     `init` and `fini` indicate module initializer/finalizers

     `extern` indicates a prototype and hence the function body must be empty.

+    `cdecl` disables name mangling

+    `polymorphic` indicates a polymorhic function.
+The `name` must be qualified with the module containing the seed polymorphic definition.

 Allowed at top level only